-- 8.1 The provision of a development incentive on land, because of this Policy, does not: - 8.1.1 provide for the relaxation of any other development standard and/or development controls applying to the land or the particular proposal. - 8.1.2 impose an obligation on the Council to consent to a development proposal seeking to apply the incentive. - 8.1.3 have effect on the development contributions imposed as a condition of consent under Section 7.11 or 7.12 of the Act. - 8.1.4 result in the imposition of additional cost to CN, where not already allocated for such purposes. - 8.2 CN will consider all ongoing maintenance and liability costs when identifying, planning, and accepting community infrastructure under this Policy.
+- 8.1 The provision of a development incentive on land, because of this Policy, does not: - a) provide for the relaxation of any other development standard and/or development controls applying to the land or the particular proposal. - b) impose an obligation on the Council to consent to a development proposal seeking to apply the incentive. - c) have effect on the development contributions imposed as a condition of consent under Section 7.11 or 7.12 of the Act. - d) result in the imposition of additional cost to CN, where not already allocated for such purposes. - 8.2 CN will consider all ongoing maintenance and liability costs when identifying, planning, and accepting community infrastructure under this Policy.

-Annexure A - Definitions
+ANNEXURE A - DEFINITIONS

-The Act means the Environmental Planning and Assessment Act 1979 (NSW), unless where identified otherwise.
+Act means the Environmental Planning and Assessment Act 1979 (NSW), unless where identified otherwise.